-Talking film culture & film people at Lola On Film:
+On film culture & film people at Lola On Film:

 No Exit presents the state of Serbian (and Yugoslav) society throughout the decade of the nineties and serves as an appropriate metaphor for a nation’s inner battle.
 It was devised as homage to ordinary people fighting valiantly to preserve the last shreds of decency in a society over-powered by fear.
 Held hostage by their home grown war-lords they were, ironically, often media stereotyped along with them.
 These widely acclaimed films, scheduled in chronological order (1995-2000), are not about war, but the effects of war-on the young, the powerless and the civilized.
 In their distinctly different styles, they depict a universally human vulnerability, the irreversible imprint of choices individuals are forced to make in the face of collective historical circumstance.

 ICA Cinema 1: Fri 4 Nov, 8.45pm

 ICA Cinema 2: Mon 7, Fri 11 Nov, 8.30pm

 Premeditated Murder (Ubistvo s predumišljajem)

 “The most striking of the new Serbian films.”
 Deborah Young, Variety

 “Panorama hit…” Noah Cowan, Filmmaker Magazine, 1996 Berlin International Film Festival